gibbok/notes-web-vitals/README.md

 https://search.google.com/search-console/about

-Use for:
+Use it for:

-- Developer and no developers
+- Developer and no developers.
-- Access group of similar pages
+- Access group of similar pages.
-- Based on CrUX
+- Based on CrUX.

 ### Google Analytics

 For collecting own field data, there may be an opportunity for you to use the web-vitals library to send Web Vitals collected in the field to Google Analytics and use the web-vitals-report tool.
 The primary advantage of using web-vitals-report is that it simplifies analysis and visualization of field data by using an existing and widely-used analytics product.

 ### Key Terms